 Criminal Justice interns work with local law enforcement agencies and security departments gaining experience in law enforcement and legal services.

 Culinary Arts interns work side by side with professionals in the kitchens of fine restaurants, gaining firsthand experience with the culture and cuisine of their host country.

-Education interns assist local educators in primary and secondary schools and other institutions to promote learning in the classroom and in the local community.
+Education interns in Australia assist local educators in primary schools to promote learning in the classroom.

 Engineering interns work on public and private projects in a range of fields learning how to create effective, real-world solutions that benefit society.

 Environmental Conservation interns work on a wide range of projects to protect habitats, study soil, air and water quality, define environmental policies, and promote conservation through community education.